murairam/cub3d/README.md

 things to do
--- add check to check if bonus cub has bonnus texture
+- ✅ what to check if door is in the perimeter for the bonus projects? should we allow it or not?
-- if door exist check if texture opens
+  → **RESOLVED**: Doors are NOT allowed at map perimeter.
+Added door boundary validation to prevent holes in walls when doors are opened.
 Sources
  * https://lodev.org/cgtutor/raycasting.html